mesosphere/dcos-commons/docs/pages/developer-guide.md

   This is a known limitation and it will get addressed in the future releases of the DC/OS.

+## Externalizing Transport Encryption and Security

+To use transport encryption when exposing a service outside of the cluster (e.g., putting clients on the same network as the private agents) it may be necessary to use either the DC/OS cluster's external DNS addresses or a custom domain that fits within existing infrastructure.
+As such, the SDK provides a mechanism to override the domain used whenever a hostname is required (e.g., generating TLS certs)

+By default, the SDK uses `autoip.dcos.thisdcos.directory` as the default top-level domain for the cluster, but as noted this may not work outside of the cluster if either multiple DC/OS clusters are being used or it is desirable to have the service accessible from an existing non DC/OS domain.

+To set a custom top-level domain for the SDK, the scheduler environment variable `SERVICE_TLD` is used.
+In practice, this is done in the Marathon definition of the scheduler.
+Successfully using the custom domain requires setting up DNS forwarding.

+Every DC/OS cluster has a unique cryptographic ID which can be used to forward DNS queries to that Cluster.
+External clients must have an upstream resolver configured to forward DNS queries to the DC/OS cluster of the service as described [here](https://docs.mesosphere.com/latest/networking/DNS/mesos-dns/expose-mesos-zone/).

+With only forwarding configured, DNS entries within the DC/OS cluster will be resolvable at `<task-domain>.autoip.dcos.<cryptographic-id>.dcos.directory`.
+However, if you configure a DNS alias, you can use a custom domain.
+For example, `<task-domain>.cluster-1.acmeco.net`.
+If using a custom domain, you'll also need to have the DC/OS cluster use that same upstream resolver so that the service DNS will resolve.

+With `SERVICE_TLD` set to `cluster-1.acemeco.net` and the correct DNS configurations then the service will use `<task-domain>.cluster-1.acemeco.net` for all of its DNS hosts.

 # Testing

 The SDK provides assistance for writing both unit and integration tests.